Abhigyan-Sh/learning-TypeScript/README.md

 ## TypeScript

+### How to Follow
+- fundamentals
+- live-server
+- classes

 ### Before you even start
 - After the global install, you can use TS as it gives you `tsc` command to compile or transpile your code into JS, now if I write tsc filename.ts, then it compiles my TS code into JS
 - what all you can expect with TS, or where and what you need to define (like custom dataTypes and built-in ones)